Srikanthholo/XRUSER/Devices.md

 # Dashboard

-The XR Guru dashboard is designed to assist you.
-Search through all of your videos and be notified of any updates.
-The XR Guru dashboard enables video participation with a variety subjects.
+The XR Guru dashboard is there to help you out.
+Search through all of your videos and receive notifications when new ones are added.
+The XR Guru dashboard allows users to skim through videos on a range of topics.

 ![DashBoard](https://user-images.githubusercontent.com/101865042/160348539-320ad97b-f6ee-4ae2-ae24-c923ea34656c.PNG)